Nursing Home Abuse & Neglect Attorney

 There are several types of nursing home abuse including: physical abuse, sexual abuse, financial abuse, emotional abuse and general neglect.
 A shortage of staff, inadequate training, low wages and ignorance of past criminal records of employees are all reasons that nursing home abuse occurs.
 Often residents cannot communicate to their family and friends that they are being abused.

-Some signs of nursing home neglect or abuse include: dehydration, bed sores, inadequate clothing, malnutrition and weight loss, persistent odor of urine or feces, medical conditions left untreated, failure to provide devices such as eyeglasses, dentures or hearing aides, frequent urinary tract infections, attempts by the caregiver to cover up injuries with clothing or bed linens, a delay between the incident causing the injury and notification of a doctor, frequent falls, and inadequate restraints for the level of confusion and activity of the resident.
+Some signs of nursing home neglect or abuse include: failure to take appropriate measures to prevent infections diseases such as coronavirus (COVID-19), dehydration, bed sores, inadequate clothing, malnutrition and weight loss, persistent odor of urine or feces, medical conditions left untreated, failure to provide devices such as eyeglasses, dentures or hearing aides, frequent urinary tract infections, attempts by the caregiver to cover up injuries with clothing or bed linens, a delay between the incident causing the injury and notification of a doctor, frequent falls, and inadequate restraints for the level of confusion and activity of the resident.
 Other clues can be a sudden change in a resident's behavior, or that the resident is socially isolated from others.

 Be alert to comments by the caregiver that blame the resident for acts such as incontinence, or refer to the resident as a burden.
 Conflicting stories from the resident and the caregiver and safety hazards within the living environment (i.e. inadequate staff supervision) can also be indicative of a problem.

 Montlick and Associates, Attorneys has the knowledge and experience you need.
-We have an experienced qualified staff that is ready to fight for your rights.
-We tell our clients- we want you to concentrate on the important things: getting healthy and returning to your day-to-day life, while our attorneys take care of the complicated legal issues and deal with the insurance company.
-Montlick and Associates, Attorneys will work hard to protect your interests and get you the compensation you deserve.
+Montlick and Associates, Attorneys will work hard to protect your interests and fight hard to get you the compensation you deserve.